Cloud Forensics

 Since different cloud platforms utilize distinct identity and access management infrastructures and employ different working mechanisms, their requirements may vary; however, ultimately, all we need is an authorized account with list and control permissions on cloud assets.

-Click Add New and click Cloud Account
+Click + Add New and select Cloud Account

 The configurations that need to be performed according to the cloud platforms are listed below.

 Either of the two methods mentioned above will redirect investigators and analysts to similar pages, allowing them to enter their account details.
-They can either enter their existing account details, which are given below, or use the cloud formation link provided by Binalyze AIR to create a new account with enough permissions.
+They can either enter their existing account details, which are given below, or use the cloud formation link provided by AIR to create a new account with enough permissions.

 The creation of an AWS Account with sufficient permissions flow is explained below.